frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 * A runtime interpreter of our `ServiceHandler` tied to an specific type.
 In our case we'll use `scala.concurrent.Future`.
 * A Natural Transformation implicit evidence of `GrpcServer.Op ~> F` where `F` would be your target monad, in our example the implicit evidence would be: `GrpcServer.Op ~> Future`.
 To tackle this we have to consider few things:
 	* First of all, we need to decide the rpc port where server will bootstrap.
-	* Then, we need to register the set of configurations we want to add to our gRPC server, like the fact of adding our `Greeter` service.
+	* Then, we need to register the set of configurations we want to add to our [gRPC] server, like the fact of adding our `Greeter` service.
 All these configurations are aggregated in a `List[GrpcConfig]`.
 Later on, an internal builder will build the final server based on this list.
 The full available list of settings are exposed in [this file](https://github.com/frees-io/freestyle-rpc/blob/master/rpc/src/main/scala/server/GrpcConfig.scala).
 	* Finally, we need to compose:
-		* A runtime interpreter of `freestyle.rpc.server.handlers.GrpcServerHandler`, which is another handler encharged of managing the server.
+		* A runtime interpreter of `freestyle.rpc.server.handlers.GrpcServerHandler`, which it's another handler encharged of managing the server.
 		* With another runtime interpreter of `freestyle.rpc.server.GrpcKInterpreter`, who will configure the server.

 In summary, this would be the result: